kilarideekshi/LU-Decomposition/README.md

 Use LU Decomposition to solve a matrix.INPUT:[[3,2,7],[2,3,1],[3,4,1]]   [4,5,7]
 '''program to find L and U matrix using LU decompostition.
-Develeped by : Divya.A
+Develeped by : Deekshitha
-RegisterNumber:2305002007
+RegisterNumber:2305002005
 '''
 #To print X matrix(solution to the equations)
 import numpy as np